Trade directory · Rochester metro · Minnesota

 Permit Requirements

-Rochester requires mechanical permits for HVAC installations and major repairs.
-Permit fees range from $75-300 depending on scope.
-Submit plans to Building Safety Division.
-Required for furnace/AC replacement, new ductwork, and system modifications.
+Rochester requires mechanical permits for HVAC installations, replacements, and major repairs.
+Permit fees range $75-$300 depending on project scope.
+Online permit applications accepted through city portal.

 §3